Expert tier · Research

 At the floor, not the average

 Defaults to silence on quiet weeks rather than manufacturing a memo.
-Failure mode is occasional under-flagging on weeks where a subtle signal mattered — the configuration loop catches and corrects.
+Failure mode is occasional under-flagging on weeks where a subtle signal mattered — the setup loop catches and corrects.

 The first 30 days